NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

 Set your grid to mm, you can follow the instructions [here](https://electronics.stackexchange.com/questions/197876/eagle-cad-choosing-mm-as-default).

-A sample eagle.scr is available in this repo under `Eagle/eagle.scr`  It will set the grids to the correct defaults in new schematics, boards, and libraries you create.
+A sample `eagle.scr` is available in this repo under `QuadClass-Resources/Eagle/eagle.scr`  It will set the grids to the correct defaults in new schematics, boards, and libraries you create.

 ### Units of Measure